-The Nolan Principles. - 7.2 Councillors must not use insulting or offensive language or engage in any conduct that would not be acceptable in a workplace.
-They must show consideration for others' privacy and for topics that may be considered controversial, such as politics or religion. - 7.3 Use of social media must not breach the Council's misconduct, equal opportunities or bullying and harassment policies. - 7.4 All Councillors are able to set up their own social media accounts, for which they will be responsible.
-It is recommended that in the case of Facebook and similar sites, Councillors wishing to keep their personal life and official capacities separate should create a Facebook "Page" rather than using their personal profiles. - 7.5 The Council logo should not be used on sites or applications which are unrelated to or not representative of the Council's official position.
-If in doubt, contact the Town Clerk. - 7.6 When commenting online on any matter relating to the Council, Councillors should identify themselves as a Councillor and make it clear whether or not they are representing the views of the Council.
-They must not make anonymous posts nor use a pseudonym when making such comments so as to hide their identity. - 7.7 Councillors who fail to identify themselves as a Councillor in breach of this obligation will be deemed to be acting in their official capacity for the purposes of the Code of Conduct and such failure will itself be a breach of the Code of Conduct for Councillors.
+The Nolan Principles. - 7.2 All Councillors are able to set up their own social media accounts, for which they will be responsible.
+It is recommended that in the case of Facebook and similar sites, Councillors wishing to keep their personal life and official capacities separate should create a Facebook "Page" rather than using their personal profiles. - 7.3 The Council logo should not be used on sites or applications which are unrelated to or not representative of the Council's official position.
+If in doubt, contact the Town Clerk. - 7.4 Councillors who fail to identify themselves as a Councillor in breach of this obligation will be deemed to be acting in their official capacity for the purposes of the Code of Conduct and such failure will itself be a breach of the Code of Conduct for Councillors.